apache/druid/docs/development/extensions-contrib/druid-ranger-security.md

   ~ under the License.
   -->

-This Apache Druid extension adds an Authorizer which implements access control for Druid, backed by [Apache Ranger](https://ranger.apache.org/).
+This Apache Druid extension adds an Authorizer which implements access control for Druid, backed by [Apache&circledR; Ranger](https://ranger.apache.org/).
 Please see [Authentication and Authorization](../../operations/auth.md) for more information on the basic facilities this extension provides.

 Make sure to [include](../../configuration/extensions.md#loading-extensions) `druid-ranger-security` in the extensions load list.